Privacy Policy

 • To retain your personal data for decisions on future applications for credit, even if your current application is declined by us or if you decide not to complete your current application with us (where this is allowed by law).

-• To contact you by post, email or telephone in relation to the administration of your account.
+• To contact you in relation to the administration of your account.

 • To carry out quality control research and internal reporting.